-4 Results and discussion
+Results and discussion

-4.1 Exploratory spatial dependence of Covid-19 infection

-As explained before in Section 3.3, the LISA statistic reveals the presence or absence of significant spatial clusters and/or outliers for each location (Anselin, 1995).
+As explained before , the LISA statistic indicates the presence or absence of significant spatial clusters and/or outliers for each location (Anselin, 1995).
 Statistically significant spatial clusters contain a group of regions with relatively high values (high-high or hot spots) and relatively low values (low-low or cold spots).
 Differently, the significant spatial outliers (high–low and low–high regions) reflect spatial anomalies, and therefore are the actual locations of interest.

 Fig. 7: Local spatial dependence in March 2020